bmelinden/vbSPT/README.txt

 trajectories, where the diffusion constants switch randomly according to a discrete Markov process.
 The program runs on Matlab, but uses compiled C-code to speed up the most computer intensive loops.
+The latest version of the software as well as a forum for discussion and questions can be found at 'sourceforge.net/projects/vbspt/'.

  =========================================================================
- Copyright (C) 2012 Martin Lindén and Fredrik Persson
+ Copyright (C) 2012 Martin Lind??n and Fredrik Persson

  E-mail: bmelinden@gmail.com, freddie.persson@gmail.com
  =========================================================================